The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 ## Skill sequence

 So, going into the two-minute mark, you'll late-weave Wanderer's Minuet.

 After your first GCD, double-weave Raging Strikes and then Empyreal Arrow.

-If you've kept on top of it, EA should come off of cooldown right on time here.
+If you've kept on top of it, EA should come off of cooldown right on time.
 And thanks to Army's Muse, even though you use Raging first here, you'll still be able to get nine GCDs buffed by it.

 > Like with the five GCD Muse, you have some leeway here.
 Even if your ping causes a small GCD delay on your Muse double-weaves, in most cases it should be fine.